-The Amtrak Reform and Accountability Act of 1997 (the Act) limited the amount railroad passengers may recover from a single accident to an aggregate of \$200 million.
+The Act limited the amount railroad passengers may recover from a single accident to an aggregate of \$200 million.
 The FAST Act required the Secretary to increase the limit on passenger liability claims based on the change in the consumer price index since December 2, 1997.
 On January 11, 2016, the Secretary issued its calculation setting the new limit at \$294 million effective February 11, 2016.
 The FAST Act requires the limit to be adjusted every five years after the date of the FAST Act's enactment.
 On February 25, 2021, the limit was increased to \$323 million.
 Amtrak purchases excess liability insurance for passenger liability claims subject to the statutory cap and for non-passenger liability not limited by the Act.